-What is a clerical checking test?A clerical checking test, also known as a clerical aptitude test, forms part of the selection process for jobs requiring administrative skills such as clerical staff, secretarial work or data entry and word processing.
+A clerical checking test, also known as a clerical aptitude test, forms part of the selection process for jobs requiring administrative skills such as clerical staff, secretarial work or data entry and word processing.
 Clerical checking tests examine and evaluate a candidate's accuracy and speed when working through specially designed tasks to give an indication of potential job performance in clerical roles.
 The tests themselves are generally designed to be straight forward but require high levels of concentration to successfully pass, requiring the scrutiny and comparison of a range of data sets containing a substantial amount of information.

-Who uses clerical checking tests and when?Employers looking to fill roles in administration and clerical work often use clerical checking tests when screening potential candidates during the interview stages.
-Agencies may also ask you to take the tests when first registering to look for work with them, in order to gauge what kind of jobs you would be most suited for.
+Employers looking to fill roles in administration and clerical work often use clerical checking tests when screening potential candidates during the interview stages.
+Agencies may also ask you to take the test when first registering to work with them, in order to gauge what kind of jobs you would be most suited for.
 Specific jobs requiring clerical checking tests include general office clerks dealing with data input and record keeping, payroll clerks in the finance or HR departments of an organisation, brokerage clerks who work with investments, court clerks who perform tasks for judges or lawyers, and council clerks documenting council meetings and other council processes.

-What is the structure of the tests and their questions?In the UK there are main two companies providing checking tests to employers - Saville Consulting and SHL.
+In the UK there are two main companies providing checking tests to employers - Saville Consulting and SHL.
 The companies' individual styles of test differ quite a lot.
-Saville checking tests are quite brief and contain numerous checks which have to be completed in a short space of time, often in around a minute and a half.
+Saville checking tests are brief and contain numerous checks which have to be completed in a short amount of time, often around a minute and a half.
 SHL checking tests are usually more detailed and much longer.

 There are a range of checking tests that could be incorporated into the interview and selection process for clerical positions.
 Not all of them will be included, therefore the best way to prepare is to practice the whole range of tests beforehand.
 The checking tests generally cover:

 A combination of practice and learning is key.
-Real clerical test practice beforehand will help you to learn from your mistakes while training yourself to pay as close attention to detail as you can without compromising on your speed.
+Real clerical test practice beforehand will help you learn from your mistakes while training yourself to pay as close attention to detail as you can without compromising on your speed.